-If a third party caused your injury, we recommend you speak with a lawyer for advice.
+If a third party may have caused your injury, we recommend you speak with a lawyer for advice.

-Once you have made your election and filed a WorkSafeBC claim, your own right to take legal action against the third party goes over to the WorkSafeBC.
-WorkSafeBC can then decide whether it is going to sue the third party or not.
-Since you gave up your own right, you cannot force WorkSafeBC to take the other party to court or to settle.
-This is now totally up to WorkSafeBC.
+Once you have made your election and filed a WorkSafeBC claim, your own right to take legal action against the third party transfers to WorkSafeBC.
+WorkSafeBC then decides whether it is going to sue the third party or not.
+You cannot force WorkSafeBC to take the other party to court or to settle.
+WorkSafeBC will decide how and if it will go forward.

 If WorkSafeBC chooses to take legal action, WorkSafeBC will provide a lawyer.
-If WorkSafeBC’s legal action is not successful, all costs are paid by WorkSafeBC.
+If WorkSafeBC’s legal action is not successful, all costs will be paid by WorkSafeBC.

 Electing not to claim compensation

-If you decide not to claim compensation and decide to sue the third party, do not send the Election to Claim Compensation form to WorkSafeBC.
+If you decide not to claim compensation, do not send the Election to Claim Compensation form to WorkSafeBC.
 However, you should still send in your Application for Compensation form.
-This is important to protect your right to reopen your WorkSafeBC claim in the future.
+Doing so is important to protect your right to have your WorkSafeBC claim reopened in the future if need be.